Cookie Consent by Free Privacy Policy Generator Update cookies preferences

 The York SEND Local Offer sets out services and activities available to children and young people with Special Educational Needs and Disabilities; support is available from birth to 25 years old.
 Our website provides helpful information for families at every stage of their journey, whether this is to learn about what Special Educational Needs are, to find out about the support available with or without a diagnosis, or to understand what preparation for adulthood looks like for young people with disabilities, the website covers all.

-The website has been developed in partnership with families and is available from today, 25thOctober 2023.
+The website has been developed in partnership with families and is available from today, 25 October 2023.

 You can access the site via www.yorksend.org

-Educational Psychology (ep) support line
+Educational Psychology (EP)

->Educational psycology
+Educational psycology

->A confidential educational support service, staffed by Educational Psychologists, to talk through questions or concerns about children and young people’s well-being and learning.
+A confidential educational support service, staffed by Educational Psychologists, to talk through questions or concerns about children and young people’s well-being and learning.

 Open to all parents/carers of children with additional needs or SEND living in the city of York (who have not had recent EP involvement) and practitioners (who don’t have access to an EP) working with children who live in/attend an educational setting in York.